Kids Shoe Size Chart by Age – How to Measure & Size Guide

 If your kid is between sizes, go for a snug fit instead of a loose one.
 Or simply change the shoe style or go for another brand if you don’t find something that’s working for them.

-Although it’s nice to eyeball measurements and ask your relative to do your kids’ shoe shopping for you, you’ll realize that doing some researching and taking them yourself pays off.
+Although it’s nice to eyeball measurements and ask your relative to do your kids’ shoe shopping for you, you’ll realize that doing some research and taking them yourself pays off.
 This way, every time your kids’ feet grow bigger, you know what to do and are not at the mercy of going to the store.

 Also Read: